ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

 Environment variables are not a feature of `a shell` per se.
 Every process on any operating system inherits some "environment variables" from its parent process.
-A shell just streamlines manipulation of those environments and also uses some of them directly to guide its own operation.
-Let's overview the most commonly used and manipulated environment variables.
+A shell just streamlines manipulation of those environments and also uses some of them to guide its own operation.
+Let's overview the most commonly used environment variables.
 These variables are important because they impact what external commands and libraries you are using.

 ### PATH - determines full path to the command to be executed

-Whenever a command is run and its full path is not provided on the filesystem, the `PATH` environment variable is consulted to determine which paths to use to look for the command.
+Whenever a command is run without providing the full path on the filesystem, the shell consults the `PATH` environment variable to determine where to look for the command.
 You may have multiple implementations or versions of the same command available at different locations, which may be specified within the PATH variable (separated with a colon).
 Although this is a very simple concept, it is a workhorse for "overlay distributions" (such as [conda](https://conda.io)).
-It is also a workhorse for "overlay environments” such as [virtualenv](https://virtualenv.pypa.io) in Python, or the often-used [modules](http://modules.sourceforge.net/) on HPC.
-Furthermore, it is also a source of much confusion in many cases where an unintended command is run instead.
-This is why any tool which aims to capture the state of the computational environment for later re-execution might need to store the value of the PATH variable to guarantee that even given the same set of files, the same commands are executed.
+It is also a workhorse for "overlay environments” such as [virtualenv](https://virtualenv.pypa.io) in Python, or the [modules](http://modules.sourceforge.net/) on servers.
+It can also be a source of much confusion in cases where an unintended command is run.
+This is why any tool which aims to capture the state of the computational environment for later re-execution needs to store the value of the PATH variable to guarantee that given the same set of files, the same commands are executed.
 For example, we may have two different versions of AFNI installed in different locations;
 without specifying the path to a particular installation of AFNI, we may